Malawi | Home

 For decades, Pact has been internationally regarded for its innovative capacity development approaches that help communities gain self-reliance and resilience.
 Pact’s work in Malawi is based on that tradition.

-Our Fisheries Integration of Society and Habitats, or FISH, project is increasing social, ecological, and economic resilience to climate change and improving biodiversity conservation through sustainable fisheries co-management.
-The project's Pact-led consortium is enabling communities and local government to protect four of Malawi’s main lakes, which contribute significantly to the health of the country and its people.
-By building local capacity, FISH is creating lasting change in the management of Malawi’s fisheries.
+REFRESH builds on communities' successes under Pact's FISH project, which built social, ecological and economic resilience to climate change and significantly improved biodiversity conservation through sustainable fisheries co-management.
+The project's Pact-led consortium enabled communities and local government to protect four of Malawi’s main lakes, which contribute significantly to the health of the country and its people.